tonyt1/4574_Final/README.md

 Android push notifications - Made the push notification and testing.

 #### Ryan Smith
-Android REST calls - Made the android app and testing.
+Android REST calls and main app - Made the android app and testing.